-If you'd like TypeIt4Me to expand abbreviations from one specific snippet set when you're typing in a particular app - i.e. not necessarily the set that's currently active - add the app to the list using the + button, click on the popup menu between the Application and

-Special Behaviour columns and pick "expand using..." then locate the snippet set you wish to associate with the app in question.
+You can tell TypeIt4Me to expand abbreviations only from one specific snippet set when you're typing in a particular app - i.e. not necessarily the currently active set(s).
+To do this, add the app to the list using the + button, then either drag the snippet set file you wish to associate with the app onto the Special Behaviour column next to the application's name, or click the arrows in the middle column and select "expand using..." and locate the file.